seng350/course/lectures/patterns.md

 I need the schedule view to update when the database is changed

-	Design patterns are reusable!
+**Design patterns are reusable!**

 ---

 # Exercise

-In your project teams, apply Observer to one of your design problems.
+TPS: Come up with a real-world software system that seems to be using Observer.

 ---